 Cons:

 - It’s one of the most expensive tools for customer journey mapping on the list.
-SMBs and some mid-market companies won’t be able to afford it or benefit from some of the features.
+SMBs and some mid-market companies might not be able to afford it or benefit from some of the features.

 Pricing: